Contacting Ohio Trail Managers

 Phoning the city, county or village offices where the trail resides should reveal a contact, though you may get passed around a bit before you find the right person or department.
 Simply ask, "Can you put me in touch with the person or department that oversees the trail?"

-Finding managers online requires a similar approach.
-Do a search for the city, county or village offices where the trail resides.
-Then look for "parks department" or "recreation pages" for trail info or the parks department.
+Finding trail managers online requires a similar approach.
+Do a search for the city, county, township or village offices where the trail resides.
+Then look for ''parks department" or "recreation pages."

-To find the manager(s), follow the instructions listed above.
+To get in touch with the manager(s), follow the instructions listed above.

 Help Out Your Local Trail